Introduction

 What GetEducated is trying to optimize for these users

-Based on how GetEducated describes itself and its ranking approach, its consumer experience tends to optimize for:
+Based on how GetEducated frames itself and its ranking approach, its consumer experience tends to optimize for:

 Fit boundaries